cessen/subs_extract/README.md

 subs_extract.py a_really_cool_show.mp4 a_really_cool_show.srt
 ```

-And it then creates a text file and mp3 file for each sentence in the subtitles, putting them in a new directory named after the subtitle file.
+And it then creates a text file and mp3 file for each sentence in the subtitles, putting them in a new directory named after the video file.
 It also creates a deck file that can be imported to Anki, with the following fields per note:

 1. The line's subtitle text.
 2. The filename of line's audio file, wrapped in an Anki audio tag.